Modular Aquarium Management System

 - Voltage regulators

-- Fuse and surge protection
+- Fuse and surge protection mechanisms for electrical safety

 Software Design